The stable uniqueness theorem for unitary tensor category equivariant KK-theory: Introduction

 We would like to thank Gabór Szabó for useful discussions on the topic of this paper.
 This work started during the authors' stay at the International Centre for Mathematical Sciences (ICMS) for the 'Twinned Conference on C$^*$-Algebras and Tensor Categories' in November 2023.
 We thank ICMS and the organisers for the hospitality.

 SGP was supported by projects G085020N and 1249225N funded by the Research Foundation Flanders (FWO).
-KK was partly supproted by JSPS KAKENHI Grant Number JP21J21283 and RIKEN Special Postdoctoral Researcher Program.
-RN was supported by the EPSRC grant EP/R513295/1 and by the European Research Council under the European Union's Horizon Europe research and innovation programme (ERC grant AMEN-101124789). \allowdisplaybreaks
+KK was partly supported by JSPS KAKENHI Grant Number JP21J21283 and RIKEN Special Postdoctoral Researcher Program.
+RN was supported by the EPSRC grant EP/R513295/1, by the European Research Council under the European Union's Horizon Europe research and innovation programme (ERC grant AMEN-101124789), and by the postdoctoral fellowship 1204626N of the Research Foundation Flanders (FWO). \allowdisplaybreaks